 Bardet-Biedl syndrome is a life-threatening, ultra-rare orphan disease with a prevalence of approximately one in 100,000 in North America.
 We estimate that our addressable patient population for Bardet-Biedl syndrome obesity is approximately 1,500 to 2,500 patients in the United States.
 Bardet-Biedl syndrome is a monogenic disorder that causes severe obesity and hyperphagia as well as vision loss, polydactyly, kidney abnormalities, and other signs and symptoms.
 Currently there are no approved or effective therapies for Bardet-Biedl syndrome.
-We have demonstrated proof of concept based on data from five patients in our Phase 2 clinical trial in Bardet-Biedl syndrome, indicating that this is also a setmelanotide-responsive, upstream MC4 pathway disorder.
-Four of these five patients showed early, but significant weight loss and all five patients showed clear improvements in every hunger assessment, and we reported preliminary Phase 2 results in the fourth quarter of 2017.
-Setmelanotide has so far been generally well tolerated in this trial.
-We expect to initiate a Phase 3 clinical trial in Bardet-Biedl syndrome in 2018.
+We have demonstrated proof of concept based on data from nine patients in our Phase 2 clinical trial in Bardet-Biedl syndrome, indicating that this is also a setmelanotide-responsive, upstream MC4 pathway disorder.
+Six of these nine patients showed significant weight loss and seven patients showed clear improvements in every hunger assessment.
+We reported preliminary Phase 2 results in the fourth quarter of 2017, and provided an update on these patients in the second quarter of 2018.
+Based on these results, the FDA recently included Bardet-Biedl syndrome under our existing Breakthrough Therapy designation for setmelanotide.
+We provided an additional update on these patients in January 2019.
+Setmelanotide has been generally well tolerated in this trial.